On This Page

 Children Born to Caymanians

-It is strongly recommended that any child (or indeed adult) who is believed to be Caymanian apply to the Director of WORC under s.
-26(2) of the Immigration (Transition) Act, 2021 for formal acknowledgement that they are, in fact, Caymanian.
-The form that you need to fill in and submit is the R21 ‘Acknowledgement/Continuation of the Right to be Caymanian’ form.
+Individuals who believe they are eligible to be Caymanian can apply to the Director of WORC under s.26(2) of the Act for formal acknowledgement that they are, in fact, Caymanian by submitting the C27 ‘Acknowledgement/Continuation of the Right to be Caymanian’ form.
 The Act provides that the Director of WORC must, within 14 days, provide such acknowledgement (and, if requested, provide a stamp to be placed in the person’s passport confirming them to be Caymanian) or provide written reasons for the refusal to do so.
-There is no fee for this application, although a CI$50 fee is payable where the application is being made on the basis that a child is Caymanian by Entitlement (see 'When Parents Become Caymanians After the Child's Birth' section below).
+There is no fee for this application, although a CI$50 fee is payable where the application is being made on the basis that a child is Caymanian by Entitlement (see 'When Parents Become Caymanians After the Child's Birth').

 When Caymanian Parents are Not Married